TShentu/MyTestRepo/apps/README.md

 The process of managing applications is similar to submission.You create a specific type of Pull Request, and GitBot takes care of the rest.
 Terminus uses `special control files` in the root directory of TAC to manage the application's status.
 These `special control files` are empty files wiht specific suffix, such as `.suspend` and `.remove`

+> [!NOTE]
-> Note: No ".suspend" or ".remove" files should be included in the initial submission.
+> No ".suspend" or ".remove" files should be included in the initial submission.

 ### Update